jlperona-teaching/ecs390-spring20/syllabus/syllabus.md

 Zoom will serve as our platform for the seminars.
 Check [the Zoom tab on Canvas](https://canvas.ucdavis.edu/courses/461800/external_tools/7164) for a link to each week's Zoom meeting.
-The password for each meeting is listed in the first announcement on the [Announcements tab](https://canvas.ucdavis.edu/courses/461800/announcements).
+The password for each meeting is listed on [the Canvas site's home page](https://canvas.ucdavis.edu/courses/461800).

 Note that due to the discussion-based participatory nature of this class, I will *not* be recording the seminars.
 Recording these seminars would be allowed with prior notice [according to campus counsel](https://keepteaching.ucdavis.edu/teach).